va24531/8port_relay/README.md

   - Added API access via 'Link' from other flows that may be installed on your system, making it simple to change relay settings without messing with any code.

   - Added 4 different 'Trigger' events for each relay via Linked messages from other flows.
-        String 'True' / 'False', Boomlean true / false, and value_above_on / value_below_on with passable threshold value.
+        String 'True' / 'False', Boolean true / false, and value_above_on / value_below_on with passable threshold value.

   - There was a request for a clearer looking GUI so that if only a 4 relay board was used, all 8 options would not be shown.
 Now, the GUI is broken into 3 parts, relays 1-4 in one widget, 5-8 in another, and the logging in a seperate widget.
 The system now automatically adjust if buttons for relay 5-8 are shown, however